DataAnalyticsEngineering/FANS/test/README.md

 pixi run test
 ```

-Note: The pytest validation expects result files to be in `build/test/` directory, so make sure to run the tests first.
+Note: The validation tests expect result files to be in `build/test/` directory, so make sure to run the tests first.

 ## Available Test Cases